 This lesson is the final lesson in the Commercial IFR sequence.
 To aid in the evaluation process, the lesson must be conducted by an instructor that does not ordinarily fly with this particular PT.
 The instructor must be either 1) a senior flight instructor, or 2) the chief flight instructor (if applicable), or 3) an assistant chief instructor (if applicable), or 4) a designated check instructor (if applicable).
 The scenario calls for the flight to be a test of a person already employed by a Part 135 company, but passing the test is required if the person is allowed to advance in the company or even remain employed with the company.
 A test which is more than just pass/fail but instead threatens the person's job security will provide additional pressure.
 The instructor conducting this lesson may incorporate another scenario as a subset of the overall check airman scenario.
-In other words, the instructor can pose a scenario within the test similar to those in lessons C-IFR 1 through C-IFR 6 to help evaluate judgment and decision making.
+In other words, the instructor can pose a scenario within the test similar to those in lessons C-IFR 1 through C-IFR 6 to help evaluate judgment and decision

-Aircraft Systems Checkout Flight (C-Complex 1) Dual Flight Lesson
+Aircraft Systems Checkout Flight (C-Multiengine 1) Dual Flight Lesson

 Scenario: You are a Commercial Pilot, and have just been hired by a Fixed Base Operator (FBO) to perform various commercial pilot services for the company.
 As part of the new-hire process you must get checked out in all the airplanes that are owned and operated by the company.
 This company checkout is necessary to operate the airplanes safely, but also to meet the company's insurance requirements.
-Today you will check out in an airplane that qualifies as a Complex Airplane.
+Today you will check out in a conventional (one engine on each wing) multiengine airplane that also qualifies as a complex airplane.
 The term "complex" airplane refers to any airplane that has a constant speed propeller, retractable landing gear, and retractable flaps.
-Because a complex airplane has more advanced systems, it requires a more lengthy checkout than for a non-complex airplane.
-The insurance company especially is interested in your ability to follow retractable landing gear procedures.
-It costs more to insure a retractable gear airplane because of the cost involved in repairs should the airplane be allowed to land with the landing gear up.
+Because multiengine and complex airplanes has more advanced systems, it requires a more lengthy checkout than for a single engine, non-complex airplane.
+The insurance company especially is interested in your ability to follow retractable landing gear procedures and deal with issues of multiengine aerodynamics.
+Multiengine airplanes are obviously more expensive and therefore the cost to insure them is higher.
+Insurance companies routinely will set minimum experience times for multiengine airplanes before they will offer insurance at any price.
+The FAA requirements are almost always less than the insurance requirements, consequently pilots who first become multiengine rated are legal to fly a multiengine airplane as far as the FAA is concerned, but at the same time the low-time multiengine pilot is uninsurable.
+This places a high value on quality multiengine instruction.

-The objective of this lesson is to completely familiarize the PT with the complex airplane systems and the proper procedures to safely operate those systems.
-The PT will demonstrate the safe and efficient operation of the complex airplane's systems to the Commercial Pilot skill level.
+The objective of this lesson is to completely familiarize the PT with the multiengine airplane controls, cockpit layout and its complex airplane systems and the proper procedures to safely operate those systems.
+The PT will demonstrate the safe and efficient operation of the multiengine / complex airplane's systems to the level indicated on the grade sheet to include aircraft systems and airworthiness, safe engine start procedures, taxiing with differential power, pre-takeoff checklists and systems checks, normal takeoff, traffic pattern, slow flight, power off and power on stall demonstrations, demonstration of flight with one engine set for zero thrust, manual landing gear extension, drag demonstration and normal two-engine landing.